Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 ## Setting Runners

 By default, Prefect will run all tasks locally.
-To submit calculations to the job scheduler, you will need to use the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) via the `prefect-dask` plugin.
+To submit calculations to the job scheduler, you will need to use the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) via the `prefect-dask` plugin, as described below.

 ### Setting Task Runners via the Flow Object

+To modify where tasks are run, set the `task_runner` keyword argument of the corresponding `@flow` decorator.
+An example is shown below for setting up a `SLURMCluster` compatible with the NERSC Perlmutter machine.

 ```python
 from quacc.util.wflows import make_dask_cluster